What Is Premises Liability?

-Property owners are responsible for keeping their property safe and free from hazards that could harm visitors — that’s the basic concept behind premises liability law.
-When you get hurt on someone else’s property, whether it’s a store, office, home, or other type of property, you may be able to seek compensation for the injuries you suffer.
-Learn more about these cases, and for more personalized assistance with your case, call Pack Law Group at 540-586-7225.
+Property owners are responsible for keeping their property safe and free from hazards that could harm visitors – that’s the basic concept behind premises liability law.
+When you get hurt on someone else’s property, whether it’s a store, office, home or another type of property, you may be able to seek compensation for the injuries you suffer.

-Invitees are those who are on the property through express or implied invitation.
-For example, a store’s visitors are often considered invitees.
+- Invitees are those who are on the property through express or implied invitation.
+For example, the law often considers a store’s visitors invitees.
 They are on the property for a permitted purpose and are “invited” in the sense that the store is open.

-Licensees are those who are on the property for their own benefit with the consent of the owner.
-For example, a social guest at your home would likely be considered a licensee.
+- Licensees are those who are on the property for their own benefit with the consent of the owner.
+For example, a social guest at your home would likely be a licensee.

-When one of these three types of visitors gets injured on a another party’s property, the amount of liability the owner has depends on which type of visitor they are.
+When one of these three types of visitors has an accident on another party’s property, the amount of liability the owner has depends on which type of visitor they are.